 QLD Solar Feed In Tariff Information

-In Queensland, the solar feed-in tariffs available vary by location.
+In Queensland, available solar feed-in tariffs vary by location.
 In the Energex network area in South East Queensland, you choose your retailer plan and associated feed-in tariff.
 In regional Australia, in the Ergon network area, there is far less retailer choice, and the large majority of homes have Ergon as their electricity retailer and use their feed-in tariff.

 If you’re not sure which network area you’re in, it’s on your electricity bill.